AnirudhBagalkotker/Identification_of_Portable_Water_ML_Model/README.md

-# Identification_of_Portable_Water
+# Identification_of_Potable_Water
- ML Project: Identification of Portable Water using 4 Different Models
+ ML Project: Identification of Potable Water using 4 Different Models